 I highly recommend the free guided tour.

 KL has a lot construction sites.
-The town is growing and you can watch.
-Two of the highest buildings in the world are the Petronas Towers.
+The town is growing and you can watch it.
+One of the highest buildings in the world is the Petronas Towers.
 You can go up there to get a pretty amazing view on the town.